SimoneAstarita/queer_NLP_bib/README.md

 Vagrant Gautam, Julius Steuer, Eileen Bingert, Ray Johns, Anne Lauscher, and Dietrich Klakow.
 2024. <a href="https://aclanthology.org/2024.crac-1.6"><u>WinoPron: Revisiting English Winogender Schemas for Consistency, Coverage, and Grammatical Case.</u></a> In _Proceedings of the Seventh Workshop on Computational Models of Reference, Anaphora and Coreference_, pages 52–66, Miami, FL, USA.
 Association for Computational Linguistics.

 Vagrant Gautam, Eileen Bingert, Dawei Zhu, Anne Lauscher, and Dietrich Klakow.
-2024. <a href="https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00719/125951/Robust-Pronoun-Fidelity-with-English-LLMs-Are-they"><u>Robust Pronoun Fidelity with English LLMs: Are they Reasoning, Repeating, or Just Biased?.</u></a> _Transactions of the Association for Computational Linguistics_ 12, pages 1755–1779.
+2024. <a href="https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00719/125951/Robust-Pronoun-Fidelity-with-English-LLMs-Are-they"><u>Robust Pronoun Fidelity with English LLMs: Are they Reasoning, Repeating, or Just Biased?.</u></a> _Transactions of the Association for Computational Linguistics_, 12:1755–1779.

 ## Data Collection
 Amanda Hicks, Michael Rutherford, Christiane Fellbaum, and Jiang Bian.
 2016. <a href="https://aclanthology.org/2016.gwc-1.19"><u>An analysis of wordnet’s coverage of gender identity using twitter and the national transgender discrimination survey.</u></a> In _Proceedings of the 8th Global WordNet Conference (GWC)_, pages 123–130, Bucharest, Romania.
 Global Wordnet Association.